mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 1. Operate queues and asynchronous processors

     I already described this above.
 Our main tools are queues and processors.
 While the classic approach is "get request, call remote code, wait for response, return it back to originator", now we should always use "get a message from a queue, process it, send a message to another queue".
-The right mix of these two approaches should enable both scalabity and easy of development.
+The right mix of these two approaches should enable both scalability and easy of development.

 2. Break the processing down into several stages